pantheon-systems/documentation/source/content/guides/fastly-pantheon/01-introduction.md

 Key content to review in your log report include:

-- Disproportionate patterns of requests and 404s indicate possible exploits.
+- Disproportionate patterns of requests and 404s, which indicate possible exploits.

 - Too many requests to the index paths may indicate a volumetric attack against the domain.